Brâncuși Week & an Infinite Column

 Photographer and sculptor Constantin Brâncuși in Paris

 The long road to international recognition of a talented young man started with a trip from Bucharest to Paris, via Munich.
-He continued to work hard in Paris, first with Augustin Rodin, and the alone in this studio, until displaying pieces of his abstract arts in New York museums.
+On foot, according to legend.
+He continued to work hard in Paris, first with Auguste Rodin, and the alone in this studio, until displaying pieces of his abstract arts in New York museums.

 Legacy with 215 sculptures